diogocoutinhocoelho/devgrid/README.md

 - **SQLite**: Used for simplicity in this example; it's lightweight and easy to set up.
 - **aiohttp and asyncio**: Used for handling asynchronous HTTP requests to the Open Weather API.
 - **Docker**: To containerize the application for easy deployment.

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README provides comprehensive information about setting up, running, and testing your weather data collection service.
-Feel free to update it as necessary to match any changes in your project.